 For testing to determine compliance with performance requirements.
 The Contractor shall perform the necessary tests.

-For clay units, in addition to the requirements set out in the referenced CSA and ASTM Standards, include data indicating the initial rate of absorption.
-[Consultant to amend with specific references to CSA and ASTM standards]

 Construct the mock up where directed by the Consultant.

-Allow [24] [___] hours for inspection of the mock up by the [Consultant] before proceeding with the Work.
+Allow 24 hours for inspection of the mock up by the Consultant before proceeding with the Work.

-When accepted by the [Consultant], the mock up will demonstrate the minimum standard for this Work.
-The mock up may [not] [___], at the discretion of the [Consultant], remain as part of the finished Work.
+When accepted by the Consultant, the mock up will demonstrate the minimum standard for this Work.
+The mock up may at the discretion of the Consultant, remain as part of the finished Work.

 Pre-Installation Meetings: conduct pre-installation meetings to verify the Contract Work requirements, manufacturer's installation instructions and manufacturer's warranty requirements.